handre-dev/rename-from-json/README.md

 6. Press 'Go'.
 All the files will be copied in the 'renamed' folder according to your JSON mapping (Example: 5003.png -> dog.png).

 - WARNING: Do NOT rename or delete the aforementioned folders.
 The app will not work as intended.
 - WARNING: Do NOT put folders into 'to_rename'.
-That app will just crash or something like that.
+The app will just crash or something like that.

 Tip: If you have a spreadsheet, you can just export it as a CSV and then convert CSV to JSON using https://csvjson.com/csv2json